KV 22

 - Davis, Theodore M. (1905-1914): Excavation

-- Carter, Howard (1915): Excavation (discovery of five foundation deposits for Earl of Carnarvon)
+- Carter, Howard (1915): Excavation (discovery of five foundation deposits for the Earl of Carnarvon)

 - Hornung, Erik (1959): Epigraphy